 Cray was a U.S. electrical engineer and supercomputer architect who designed a series of computers that for decades were the fastest in the world.
 He founded Cray Research, which would build many of these machines.
 Called “the father of supercomputing,” Cray has been credited with creating the supercomputer industry.

 Previous Seymour Cray Award recipients were Ken Batcher, John Cocke, Glen Culler, William J. Dally, Monty Denneau, Alan Gara, John L. Hennessy, Peter Kogge, Kenichi Miura, Steven L. Scott, Charles Seitz, Burton J. Smith, Steven Wallach, and Tadashi Watanabe.

 About IEEE Computer Society: IEEE Computer Society is the world’s leading computing membership organization and the trusted information and career-development source for a global workforce of technology leaders including: professors, researchers, software engineers, IT professionals, employers, and students.
 The unmatched source for technology information, inspiration, and collaboration, the IEEE Computer Society is the source that computing professionals trust to provide high-quality, state-of-the-art information on an on-demand basis.
-The Computer Society provides a wide range of forums for top minds to come together, including technical conferences, publications, and a comprehensive digital library, unique training webinars, and the TechLeader Training Partner Program to help organizations increase their staff’s technical knowledge and expertise.
+The Computer Society provides a wide range of forums for top minds to come together, including technical conferences, publications, and a comprehensive digital library, unique training webinars,professional training, and the TechLeader Training Partner Program to help organizations increase their staff’s technical knowledge and expertise.
 The Computer Society is the producer of Rock Stars of Big Data, the must-attend big data event of the year, and the personalized information tool, myComputer, now available at an introductory price.
 To find out more about the community for technology leaders, visit http://www.computer.org.